 Tangible assets are derecognised on disposal or when no future economic benefits are expected.
-On disposal, the difference between the net disposal proceeds and the carrying amount is recognised in the income statement and included in 'Operating (losses)/gains'.
+On disposal, the difference between the net disposal proceeds and the carrying amount is recognised in the income statement.

-Notes to the financial statements for the year ended 31 December 2019 (continued)
+Notes to the financial statements for the year ended 31 December 2022 (continued)